RodneyOlsen.net Rotating Header Image

 Many of the people surveyed believed in the power of prayer with many claiming to have experienced its power.

 “I can’t remember any prayer that I have prayed that has not been answered,” said Helen Catchings, 62, of Vienna.
 God cured her of stuttering and gave her the resources for her home-care business, she said.
-And she said she has seen members of her church cured of cancer, brain tumors and other illnesses through prayer, baffling doctors.
+And she said she has seen members of her church cured of cancer, brain tumours and other illnesses through prayer, baffling doctors.
 “I give Him all the credit,” Catchings said.

 My regular Wednesday morning guest on 98.5 Sonshine FM is Ross Clifford who is the Principal of Morling College in New South Wales and current President of the Baptist Union of Australia.
 Each week we chat about a range of issues relating to spirituality and belief.